-Margo has 25 years of experience serving children and families through teaching, curriculum development and project management at the community level.
-As an Extension educator, her current focus is on teaching and curriculum development in leadership and management skills for youth work supervisors in program quality and social emotional learning.
+Margo has over 30 years of experience serving children and families through teaching, curriculum development and project management at the community level.
+As an Extension educator, her current focus is on teaching and curriculum development in the areas of leadership and management skills for youth work supervisors, youth program quality, and social emotional learning.
 She co-chairs the statewide youth worker training team, serves on the statewide 4-H quality team, and is a part of the teaching faculty.

 Academic degrees and experience

 - MPA, The George Washington University, 1988.

 - B.A. in liberal arts, St. Olaf College, 1980.

 - Afterschool Matters National Practitioner Fellowship, 2010.

 - Certified as External Assessor for Youth Program Quality, Weikart Center for Youth Program Quality, 2013.

 - National Afterschool Association national Fellowship: Leading With Emotional Intelligence, 2016.

 Walker, K., Olson, B., Herman, M. Social and Emotional Learning in Practice.
 St. Paul: Regents of University of Minnesota.
 2016.